bobev18/reflective/README.md

   - added "clear_bad_chars" method in some classes, but it relies on list of characters known as "bad".
  * update of schedule captures the shifts anew, and for each one overwites the DB record.
 This fails to remove shifts that were previously recorded, and later removed in the sched - i.e. vacations, sick...
  * even after wipe/reload of shifts, some remain because there are other objects linking towards them
+ * during "reload" we apply target_date restriction to "view pages" and not to cases, which causes to catch cases prior to 21.Apr.2010.
+Since there are no Shifts/Agents for that time, they get None values, breaking the model
+ *

 --------------------
 Gspread module usage